Cardiac Computerized Axial Tomography

 Contact a caregiver if

-- You cannot make it to your cardiac CT.
+- You cannot make it to your test.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.